Upper campus residence halls (University of Pittsburgh)

 The upper campus residence halls at the University of Pittsburgh include Sutherland Hall, Panther Hall, K. Leroy Irvis Hall, the fraternity housing complex, and the Darragh Street Apartments.
 Among the newest residence facilities at the university, these buildings reside on the upper campus located near many of the school's athletic facilities.
 The upper campus resides approximately 200 ft above the lower campus that lies along Forbes and Fifth Avenues, providing dramatic views along the hilltop and slopes.
-Planning for upper campus student housing originated in the late 1960s and early 1970s, but stalled due to community and political opposition until the early 1990s with opening of Sutherland Hall, the first major student residence constructed by Pitt in 29 years.
+Planning for upper campus student housing originated in the late 1960s and early 1970s, but stalled due to community and political opposition until the early 1990s with the opening of Sutherland Hall, the first major student residence constructed by Pitt in 29 years.